Azzoz06/EDHEC_Ai/Labs/DayThreeLabs/Lab6-DL_VisualReco/Lab6-DL-NNBuilder/README.md

 ![alt text](images/Handwritten.png "IBM Watson Studio CNN for dummies")
 ## Handwritten digit recognition with MNIST on iOS build using IBM Watson Studio & Watson Machine Learning capabilities - Part 1 : for dummies.

-This tutorial shows IBM Watson Studio framework capabilities to load training data to the IBM Cloud Object Storage (COS) area, create a convolutional neural network (CNN) model that is build and trained with IBM Watson Machine Learning kernel.
-I´ll show how the model can be exported & integrated in iOS and can be accessed in code (Objective-C in this Tutorial) via the new CoreML and Vision Api introduced by apple for iOS11.
+This tutorial shows **IBM Watson Studio** framework capabilities:
++ to load training data to the IBM Cloud Object Storage (COS) area,
++ create a convolutional neural network (CNN) model that is built and trained with **IBM Watson Machine Learning** kernel.

+Last section shows how the model can be exported & integrated in an iOS application and can be accessed in code (Objective-C in this Tutorial) via the new CoreML and Vision Api introduced by Apple for iOS11.
-I trained the model on the MNIST dataset in order to create an app that can recognize handwritten digits.
+The model is trained on the MNIST dataset in order to create an application that can recognize Handwritten digits.
-The iphone application used in this tutorial is from [Eridy Lukau](https://github.com/boaerosuke) accessible at this [URL](https://github.com/boaerosuke/digitrecognition_ios)
+>The iPhone application used in this tutorial is from [Eridy Lukau](https://github.com/boaerosuke) accessible at this [URL](https://github.com/boaerosuke/digitrecognition_ios)

 ## Introduction
-Watson Studio provides you with the environment and tools to solve your business problems by collaboratively working with data.
+**IBM Watson Studio** provides you with the environment and tools to solve your business problems by collaboratively working with data.
 You can choose the tools you need to analyze and visualize data, to cleanse and shape data, to ingest streaming data, or to create, train, and deploy machine learning models.

-This illustration shows how the architecture of Watson Studio is centered around the project.
+This illustration shows how the architecture of **IBM Watson Studio** is centered around the project.
 A project is where you organize your resources and work with data.
 ![alt text](images/Watson-Studio.png "IBM WS")

-IBM Watson Studio is a collaborative environment with end to end AI tools that you and your team can use to collect and prepare training data, and to design, train, and deploy machine learning models.
+**IBM Watson Studio** is a collaborative environment with end to end AI tools that you and your team can use to collect and prepare training data, and to design, train, and deploy machine learning models.

-Ranging from graphical tools you can use to build a model in minutes, to tools that automate running thousands of experiment training runs and hyperparameter optimization, Watson Studio AI tools support popular frameworks, including: TensorFlow, Caffe, PyTorch, and Keras.
+Ranging from graphical tools you can use to build a model in minutes, to tools that automate running thousands of experiment training runs and hyperparameter optimization, Watson Studio AI tools support popular frameworks, including:
++ TensorFlow,
++ Caffe,
++ PyTorch,
++ SciKit-learn,
++ and Keras.

-In this first part dedicated to non pure data scientists, we will use Watson Studio graphical tools to :
+In this first part dedicated to non-pure data scientists (clickers), we will use **IBM Watson Studio** graphical tools to :

 1. Load & store the training data
 0. Model the Artificial Neural Network
-0. Run it against the trainign data
+0. Run it against the training data
 0. Score the created model using test/validation data
 0. Deploy the model
-0. Export it as a CoreML Apple iOS model
+0. Export it as an Apple CoreML iOS model
-0. Embed it into an iphone application
+0. Embed it into an iPhone application

 ![alt text](images/MainArchi.png "IBM homepage")

 Finally use the application to test your own "finger written" numbers !

-## 1-Load, Store, Organize your data
+## 1 - Load, Store, Organize your data
 First, to access Watson Studio environment, you need your IBM ID.
 Visit [IBM Dataplatform](http://dataplatform.ibm.com) and create your free account.
 Most of the cloud and cognitive services are for free, so you can learn, develop your models and deploy them for productive use.
 ![alt text](images/Watson-Homepage.png "IBM homepage")

-For this tutirial I used the [MNIST](https://en.wikipedia.org/wiki/MNIST_database) computer vision data set to train our deep learning model to recognize handwritten digits.
+For this tutorial I used the [MNIST](https://en.wikipedia.org/wiki/MNIST_database) computer vision data set to train our deep learning model to recognize handwritten digits.
 The Data set from MNIST can be found [here] (https://github.com/LZRVC/mnist-with-keras-and-watson-studio) Select the file called `mnist-tf-dataset.zip`, download it. (see below the content of that file)
 ![alt text](images/MNIST1.png "COS")

-In order to load your training data you must create a Cloud Object Storage instance, to do so process as follow :
+In order to load your training data you must create a Cloud Object Storage instance.
+>Note: if you have previously used IBM Watson Studio, it is most likely that you already have a Cloud Object Storage for your account so there is no to recreate another one.

+To create a Cloud Object Storage, process as follow:
-Click on the Services item and choose Data services:
++ Click on the Services menu and choose **Data services**:
 ![alt text](images/COS.png "COS")

-From there add/create a new Cloud Object Storage instance
++ From there **add/create** a new Cloud Object Storage instance
 ![alt text](images/COS1.png "COS2")

+To access your existing Cloud Object Storage, process as follow:
+>Note that on IBM Lite Account you can only have one Cloud Object Storage per account which is limited to 25Gb in size.

 The next step is to create buckets in your Cloud Object Storage (COS) and upload your data.
-Recommendation is to create two buckets (you can also call them containers for your data objects), one for the training data itself and one for the models and results.
+Recommendation is to create two buckets (you can also call them containers for your data objects), one for the *training data* itself and one for the models and results.
 For larger models, more granularity is needed, since the Watson Machine Learning (WML) will load the data from the training data bucket, so you want to avoid unnecessary waiting time and memory consumption for the data which is not used in your training runs.
 ![alt text](images/COS3.png "COS")